 Advice and training about modern slavery and human trafficking is available to staff through our Safeguarding Children and Adults training, our Safeguarding policies and procedures and our Safeguarding leads.

 6. Board of Directors’ Approval

-This statement has been approved by the Board of Directors of OHFT, who will review and update it on an annual basis.
+This statement has been approved by the Board of Directors of OHFT, and the Board will aim to review and update it on an annual basis as required.